BS 7671 Key Changes Every Electrician Must Know

 With the growth of domestic solar PV and battery storage, BS 7671 has been updated to address prosumer installations — premises that both consume and generate electricity.

 Electricians who install or inspect solar PV systems must understand both Section 712 and the broader prosumer requirements introduced by Amendment 2.
-This is an area where the regulations are likely to continue evolving as domestic energy generation becomes more common.
+The upcoming Amendment 4 introduces further changes including a dedicated chapter on battery energy storage.

 In practice, Chapter 8 introduces a shift in mindset.
 Previously, BS 7671 focused almost exclusively on safety.
 Now it also addresses the energy performance of electrical installations, recognising that wasted energy from undersized cables and inefficient design has environmental and cost implications.